MarkJeronimus/ImageUtilities/README.md

 - Subsampling 'number of samples' now fixed for a given scaling factor.
 Only in rare cases can one of the weights be 0.
 - Removed ResampleFilters.java and made individual filters public, so filters can be added/extended easily
 - Removed all 'blurry' and 'sharp' filters
-- Renamed filters to their popular poolName (though, without Bi-): Triangle->Linear, Bicubic->Cubic
+- Renamed filters to their popular name (though, without Bi-): Triangle->Linear, Bicubic->Cubic
 - Made filters instantiable and moved static instances to each class for singleton access
 - Progress calculation was wrong (linear H+W != number of operations H+W)
 - Moved filters to own java package